 Know your state’s Graduated Drivers License (“GDL”) Laws.

-All fifty states have enacted GDL laws to give new drivers a chance to build up their skills.
+to give new drivers a chance to build up their skills.
 These laws have three tiers, with new drivers using a learner’s permit to driver with supervision.
 Upon turning sixteen and meeting other requirements like completing driver’s education, the teen will get a provisional license.
 This license allows them to drive without supervision, but limits the number of passengers and hours that a teen may drive.
 Finally, after completing their provisional requirements the driver will acquire a full driving license.

 These laws are designed to address some of the main causes of teen driving accidents, including driving at night and distracted driving.
 Your state’s GDL requirements should be an important component of the rules you set for your teen driver.